qdrant/landing_page/qdrant-landing/content/documentation/frameworks/pandas-ai.md

 # Pandas-AI

-Pandas-AI is a Python library that uses a generative AI model to interpret natural language queries and translate them into Python code to interact with the data and return the results to the user.
+Pandas-AI is a Python library that uses a generative AI model to interpret natural language queries and translate them into Python code to interact with pandas data frames and return the final results to the user.

 ## Installation